-With the increased adoption of cloud-based services, big data analytics and the Internet of Things (IoT), this figure is expected to rise and data centres around the world, including those in Singapore are beginning to recognise the need to put in place innovative solutions to reduce their overall environmental impact.
+With the increased adoption of cloud-based services, big data analytics and the Internet of Things (IoT), this figure is expected to rise and data centers around the world, including those in Singapore are beginning to recognise the need to put in place innovative solutions to reduce their overall environmental impact.

-Achieving a viable sustainability strategy starts with the data centre’s platform - how it is designed, constructed and operated.
+Achieving a viable sustainability strategy starts with the data center's platform - how it is designed, constructed and operated.
 Just as network and storage optimisation are software driven, a software-centric approach is the best way to reveal current system inefficiencies, reduce waste throughout the IT stack, and create a waste-free environment.

-Propelled by innovation focused on achieving energy efficiency, new technologies and trends are emerging in the booming Singapore data centre market.
+Propelled by innovation focused on achieving energy efficiency, new technologies and trends are emerging in the booming Singapore data center market.
 Here are some environmentally friendly principles and practices that are driving down costs and ushering in needed efficiencies:

-Delivering modular data centre technology
+Delivering modular data center technology

 This efficient design and operation eliminates the need for wasteful over-provisioning of capacity found in traditional environments, reducing an organisation's carbon footprint as it means using less energy and less water.